julkaar9/pynimate/docs/guide/starter.md

 In general you will be plotting a much larger data, so your video will be much larger.
 The interpolation is mostly used to make the video smooth.

-You might wonder whether this interpolation will misreprsent the plot.
+You might wonder whether this interpolation will misrepresent the plot.
 Considering there is no way to know what the original values are between the actual intervals.

 That is something for the user to decide.
 If your data is large enough, you wont need interpolation.